 After the parade festivities continue at Grandview Park which is located at the corner of Commercial Drive and Charles Street.
 At the park musicians perform and there is a series of public speakers.

-In 2017 speakers at the Earth Day Festival included the following:
+For a sample of what to expect, in 2017 speakers at the Earth Day Festival included the following: